Absolute Paradise Awaits...

 Lava Tree State Park, about 15 minutes away, has some of the most intriguing lava rock formations on the entire Hawaiian Island chain.
 As lava flowed through old forests, it encased the larger trees -- burning them to ashes -- but not before making rock moulds of their shapes.
 The formations have been compared to Easter Island carvings, though the artist in this case was mother nature herself.

 Volcanoes National Park, where you can see ancient petroglyphs, old and new lava flows, giant craters, lava tubes, Hawaiian art galleries, and much more, is about an hour away.
-The national park has hundreds of miles of hiking trails... so bring good shoes!
+The national park has over a hundred miles of hiking trails... so bring good shoes!

 Star-gazers will not want to miss a visit to the Big Island's tallest volcano, Mauna Kea (meaning "white mountain" in Hawaiian), which is home to several world-class international optical and RF telescopes.